rishabh-ibirds/work/README.md

 # work
-A repo to contain all the assignments and projects done by Rishabh Sharma during work hours at iBirds.
+A repo to contain all the assignments and projects done by Rishabh Sharma during training at iBirds.